Christianity and Native America

 SUTTON, LEE WHITEHORSE, COLLECTION, 1962-1964, undated, 1.4 feet (1.0 foot unprocessed).

-40 traditional native language songs recorded in Chicago by Sutton with commentaries in English.
+Songs in native languages sung by Sutton with commentaries in English.
 Most songs originated among tribes in North and South Dakota,

 Oklahoma, and Wisconsin.

 TEKAKWITHA CONFERENCE RECORDS, 1939-[ongoing], 14.4 feet [2 reels microfilm] (3.3 feet unprocessed).